 Every market is different.
 When planning for the year, you should have done research on patterns that have affected your target market in the years prior.

 You will have an advantage if you can predict the changes that occur in your market and when they are likely to occur.
-If you can predict those changes then you can adapt and be prepared when they come.
+If you can predict those changes, then you can adapt and be prepared when they appear and be positioned to dominate your competition.

 Know How You and Your Competition Are Different and Similar